edbradley/project-dj-edb-webapp/README.md

 This Application is ***"serverless"*** in its design - https://aws.amazon.com/serverless/.
 Meaning no physical or virtual servers are provisioned.
 Instead, the Application is comprised of a collection of AWS services that work together to execute code and deliver the user experience:

 * **S3:** The AWS File Object Storage service.
-It hosts the static Web Sites and cover art files
+It hosts the static Web Sites and cover art files. https://docs.aws.amazon.com/s3/index.html#lang/en_us

 * **Cognito:** The AWS Authentication service.
-It stores and authenticates users' credentials and provides access tokens for the Backend REST API (data access).
+It stores and authenticates users' credentials and provides access tokens for the Backend REST API (data access). https://docs.aws.amazon.com/cognito/index.html#lang/en_us

 * **API Gateway:** The AWS Web API Service.
-It provides a Client access interface to the Lambda Function that accesses the Database.
+It provides a Client access interface (REST) to the Lambda Function that accesses the Database. https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html

 * **Lambda:** The AWS scalable Runtime environment host for executing re-usable, functional, code.
 In this application, it is used to execute the Database access code.
 Lambda supports most popular Runtime Evironments (Java, .NET, etc...).
-This project uses the **NodeJS** Runtime - https://nodejs.org/ (***Javascript***).
+This project uses the **NodeJS** Runtime - https://nodejs.org/ (***Javascript***). https://docs.aws.amazon.com/lambda/index.html?id=docs_gateway#lang/en_us

 * **DynamoDB:** The AWS NoSQL database in the Cloud.
-It hosts the data table containing the Mix information displayed the Frontend Client.
+It hosts the data table containing the Mix information displayed the Frontend Client. https://docs.aws.amazon.com/dynamodb/index.html?id=docs_gateway#lang/en_us

 **Serverless** architectures have emerged as a popular design pratice that allows applications to be developed, deployed, and scaled in a highly-effcient, and highly-available fashion.